 Which regions of the cerebral cortex lie at the back of the head and receive visual information?

-In this regard, where in the cerebral cortex is the sensory information interpreted?
+Keeping this in view, where in the cerebral cortex is the sensory information interpreted?

 Sensory areas are the areas of the brain that receive and process sensory information.
 The cerebral cortex is connected to various subcortical structures such as the thalamus and the basal ganglia.
 Most sensory information is routed to the cerebral cortex via the thalamus.